 Many say you don’t need a title to be a leader; I agree.
 But what they don’t tell you is that the ones with the label have eyes watching them.
 Even if they are not appropriate or don’t understand fear and stress, especially NOW during the pandemic, just the mere titles give them enough authority to destroy lives.

 Here are the three golden tips to help people’s minds and spirits frequently face their darkest of fears and deep depression:

 1. Fear is the ultimate success weapon if you face it

 When your mind is under stress and anxiety, it is a sign of its current capacity to deal with life.
 It is your mind telling you, ‘this is it for me; and now all these thousand things can go wrong.’

 It is tough not to agree with it, especially when this tool called ‘mind’ is fitted in the body your soul rests in.
-Mistakenly, most people give in thinking it’s them when it is just this ancient tool.
-Once you realize this, you break the false reality that limits your brain.
+But, mistakenly, most people give in, thinking it’s them when it is just this ancient tool.
+But, once you realize this, you break the false reality that limits your brain.

-The final step is to push head-on, and when you do, somehow just like steam, it evaporates, and you experience that ‘second wind,’ which motivates you to get the results you aim for.
+The final step is to push head-on, and when you do, somehow, just like steam, it evaporates.
+You experience that ‘second wind,’ which motivates you to get the results you aim for.